crowdfavorite-mirrors/wp-expire-users/readme.txt

 == Changelog ==

+= 0.9cf =
+* Added ability to filter registration expiration on a user.

 = 0.9 =
 * Expired dates are displayed as red in admin.
 * Dates are correctly internationalized.